mxagar/course_compilation/README.md

 # Mikel Sagardia - Compilation of Course Certificates and Repositories

 This is the compilation of most of the courses I have done.
-I collect certificates, links to repositories, guides, notes & code of the projects, etc.
+I collect certificates, links to repositories, guides, and **notes & code** :smile:.

 For more related information, please, visit: